 Evensong, Compline and Other Services

-The ancient monastic office of Compline is sung by members from Grace Church Choir at 8 p.m. on the third Sunday of the month during the choral season.
+The ancient monastic office of Compline is sung by members from Grace Church Schola at 8:00 PM on the third Sunday of the month during the choral season.
 The church is made dark with candles offering the only illumination.
 The smoke of burning incense wafts upward through the air, representing the prayers of God’s people rising heavenward.
 The service is led by the officiant and choir singing a cappella, allowing the congregation to be still, reflective and prayerful in the presence of the Divine.

-On Christmas Eve, Grace Church offers two identical sung Eucharists at 5 p.m. and 10 p.m. with organ and choir; a spoken Eucharist with a quartet and Carols takes place at 10 a.m. on Christmas Day.
-The First Sunday after Christmas (known as Holy Name) is a spoken Eucharist with Carols.
+On Christmas Eve, Grace Church offers two services, A Service of Lessons & Carols for Christmas with Holy Eucharist at 5:00 PM and a Festal Choral Eucharist with a string quartet 10:00 PM.
+Both services feature choral and organ music.
+A Sung Festal Eucharist with a choral quartet and Carols takes place at 10:00 AM on Christmas Day.
+The First Sunday after Christmas is a Sung Eucharist with Carols.

-Palm Sunday begins Holy Week and initiates the transition from Lent to Eastertide.
-We offer Tenebrae on Holy Tuesday at 7 p.m.
+Palm Sunday begins Holy Week and initiates the transition from Lent to Passiontide and then Easter.
+We offer The Office of Tenebrae on Spy Wednesday at 8:00 PM.
 This “service of shadows” features the Men’s Compline Choir singing Gregorian chant, Renaissance polyphony in a darken church with the gradual extinguishing of candles.
 There are many worship opportunities during the Paschal Triduum, also known as “The Three Days” leading up to Easter morning.
-A Sung Eucharist takes place at 7 p.m. on Maundy Thursday after which those who wish to stay and pray during the “Night Watch” may do so until midnight at the Altar of Repose in the Messiah Chapel which is decorated to represent the Garden of Gethseme.
-Our Good Friday service is at 12 noon, during which meditations and music are offered and the Passion of Christ is sung; Easter Vigil and the First Eucharist of the Resurrection on Holy Saturday at 7 p.m.; and our regular 8 a.m.
-Spoken Eucharist and 10 a.m.
-Sung Eucharist with Brass, Choirs and Organ on Easter Day.
+A Choral Eucharist with the Washing of Feet and Stripping of the Altar takes place at 7:00 PM on Maundy Thursday after which those who wish to stay and pray during the “Night Watch” may do so until midnight at the Altar of Repose in The Chapel of the Messiah which is decorated to represent the Garden of Gethsemane.
+On Good Friday we offer two services.
+The first is The Solemn Liturgy of the Passion at 12 noon, during which meditations and music are offered and the Passion of Christ is sung.
+The second is at 6:00 PM and is a service of The Stations of The Cross with hymns sung by the congregation.
+On Holy Saturday (the evening before Easter morning), we have the Easter Vigil and the First Eucharist of the Resurrection at 8:00 PM followed by a festive champagne reception.
+On Easter Day we have our regular 8:00 AM Spoken Eucharist and at 10:00 AM a Festal Choral Eucharist with Brass, Choir, and Organ.

-Other special services include including The Presentation of Christ in the Temple: Candlemas, The Feast of Pentecost: Whitsunday, The Feast of the Ascension, Trinity Sunday, and the annual Blessing of the Animals in October.
+Other special services and feast days include The Feast of All Souls, The Feast of All Saints, The Feast of Christ the King, The Feast of the Epiphany, The Baptism of Our Lord, The Presentation of Christ in the Temple: Candlemas, The Feast of Pentecost: Whitsunday, The Feast of the Ascension, Trinity Sunday, and the annual Blessing of Animals in October.